University Support Staff Employee Personnel Actions

 Kansas Administrative Regulations (KAR): Article 5, Compensation, 1-6-24, 1-6-25, 1-6-27, 1-6-29, 1-6-30, 1-7-3, 1-7-4 and Article 11, Non Disciplinary Termination.

-The classified service comprises all appointments that have been made according to recruitment regulations involving eligible pools.
-No person appointed to a classified position shall be appointed in any other manner than that prescribed in the Kansas Civil Service Act.
+The university support staff service comprises all appointments that have been made according to recruitment regulations involving eligible pools.
+No person appointed to a university support staff position shall be appointed in any other manner than that prescribed in the Kansas Civil Service Act.

-The following are the different types of appointments associated with classified employees.
+The following are the different types of appointments associated with university support staff employees.
 Each type of appointment has specific rules for the beginning salary.
-Refer to PPM Chapter 4450, Compensation for Classified Employees, for further information regarding salary.
+Refer to PPM Chapter 4450, Compensation for University Support Staff Employees, for further information regarding salary.

 Initial Regular Appointments/New Hires - An initial regular appointment means a new state employee is being appointed to a regular budgeted position.